-The Backstory: Our Experience with a Patient’s Emotional Support Animal
+Our Experience with a Patient’s Emotional Support Animal

 However, when it was time to return for her final appointment she had an unusual request: she wondered whether her Emotional Support Dog could come sit with her during treatment instead of undergoing sedation.
 This was something our team had never experienced before but we were instantly intrigued.
-Our patient (a veterinary student) educated us about how Service Dogs, Therapy Dogs and Emotional Support Dogs can help people through stressful situations.
+Our patient (a veterinary student) educated us about how Service Dogs and Emotional Support Dogs can help people through stressful situations.
 She explained that her dog was well-trained and would handle the visit well.
 We all agreed that we had to give it a try and

 When it was time to recline our patient, her dog immediately laid his body flat against her chest.
 Throughout the visit this wonderful dog didn’t move a muscle and our patient was noticeably calmer and handled her appointment well.
 We were all impressed and we started thinking that if this patient was helped by her own dog, what would happen if we trained a dog to help other patients in our office?

 How We Found the Right Breed

-After researching how a Therapy Dog can be used in a healthcare setting, we set about finding the right dog for the job.
+After researching how an Emotional Support Dog can be used in a healthcare setting, we set about finding the right dog for the job.
 After speaking with an area dog trainer and researching various breeds, we decided that a Havanese puppy would be ideal for our office.
 The American Kennel Club describes the Havanese as “smart and trainable extroverts with the comic instincts of a born clown…[they] are natural trick dogs.”
 It also reports that “Havanese are highly intelligent and eager to please, and they are easily trained.”
 Also, Havanese are usually between 7-14 pounds and are hypoallergenic and we decided that this breed was meant to sit on patient’s laps!

-Hershey: Legacy Dental’s NEW Therapy Dog
+Hershey: Legacy Dental’s NEW Emotional Support Dog